veganaize/closure-compiler/Writing-Compiler-Pass.md

 # Introduction

-This is a quick tutorial for anyone who's interested in developing a pass for the Closure Compiler.
-It can be optimization or other Javascript analysis for educational purpose or just self amusement.
+This is a quick tutorial for anyone who is interested in developing a pass for the Closure Compiler.
+It can be an optimization or other Javascript analysis for educational purpose or just self amusement.

 # Scope